adamsondavid/nano-edge/README.md

 - `/index.html` -> `static/index.html` (served static)
 - `/main.js` -> `static/main.js` (served static)
 - `/some/random/path` -> `static/index.html` (served static)
-- Edge case (precedence): If a static file exists with same name as a function, the static file is not served.
+- Edge-case (precedence): If a static file exists with same name as a function, the static file is not served.
   Instead, the function is executed.